Skip to main content

 How does Cleerlys AI plaque phenotyping work?

 Cleerlys AI plaque phenotyping works by segmenting the coronary artery wall on a standard CCTA and analyzing tissue density at every voxel.
-The algorithm distinguishes between different plaque types so we can see not only how much plaque exists but what kind it is.
+The algorithm distinguishes between different plaque types so we can see how much plaque exists and what kind it is.

 The tool: CCTA plus AI